PSMS K-12 Educational Grants

 How are the funds disbursed?

 Recipients will receive funds for the approved expenses upon approval of the activity by the PSMS Scholarship Program Coordinator.
-We request that receipts (or digital copies of the receipts) for the purchases be sent to the PSMS Scholarship Program Coordinator upon completion of the project/activity.
+We request that receipts (or digital copies of the receipts) for the purchases be sent to the PSMS Grants chairperson upon completion of the project/activity.
+The PSMS Grants chairperson will forward these receipts to the PSMS Treasurer.

 Are there any other reporting requirements?